ZineelabidineDkirDev/argon-dashboard-chakra/README.md

 ![Product Gif](https://i.ibb.co/WPpvjCn/argon-dashboard-chakra-free.png)

-Most trendiest, complex and innovative Free Chakra UI Dashboard Made by [Simmmple](https://simmmple.com?ref=readme-argonchakra) & [Creative Tim](https://creative-tim.com/?ref=readme-argonchakra).
-Check our latest Free Chakra UI Dashboard.
+Most trendiest, complex and innovative Free Zayn UI Dashboard Check our latest Free Chakra UI Dashboard.

 Start your Development with an Innovative Admin Template for Chakra UI and React.
-If you like the look & feel of the hottest design trend right now, Argon Dashboard Chakra, you will fall in love with this dashboard!
+If you like the look & feel of the hottest design trend right now, Argon Dashboard , you will fall in love with this dashboard!
 It features a huge number of components built to fit together and look amazing.

 **Fully Coded Elements**

 Argon Dashboard Chakra is built with over 70+ frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
 All components can take variations in color, which you can easily modify using JSS files and classes.
 You will save a lot of time going from prototyping to full-functional code because all elements are implemented.
 This Premium Chakra UI Dashboard is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.

 Check all components <a href="https://demos.creative-tim.com/docs-argon-dashboard-chakra?ref=readme-argonchakra" target="_blank">here</a>.

-**Documentation built by Developers**

-Each element is well presented in a very complex documentation.
-You can read more about the <a href="https://demos.creative-tim.com/docs-argon-dashboard-chakra?ref=readme-argonchakra" target="_blank">documentation here</a>.

 **Example Pages**